Down-coding of claims and upsurge in medical records requests

-to physicians in June 2022 advising them of a new reimbursement policy that will increase administrative burdens and adversely affect cash flow for physicians who bill modifier 25.
+to physicians advising them of a new reimbursement policy that will increase administrative burdens and adversely affect cash flow for physicians who bill modifier 25.
 This modifier is used when an evaluation and management (E/M) code is billed on the same day as a minor procedure.
 Cigna's new policy would require medical records to be submitted to verify that the required elements of modifier 25 had been met when appended to E/M codes 99212 through 99215.
-As a result of efforts by the HCMS, TMA, AMA, and other state medical societies and specialty organizations to halt implementation, Cigna delayed implementation to reevaluate the policy.
+As a result of efforts by the HCMS, TMA, AMA, and other state medical societies and specialty organizations to halt this policy, Cigna delayed implementation.
+Cigna attempted to implement this same policy in June 2022 and our efforts, along with our colleagues', were successful in delaying the policy at that time as well.

 - As a result of the successful efforts of HCMS, the TMA, and other stakeholders in passing significant preauthorization gold carding regulations in the 2021 Texas legislative session, many states have since contacted the TMA for assistance drafting like legislation in their states.
 At the federal level, Congressman Vicente Gonzalez (D-TX) and Congressman Michael C. Burgess, M.D.
 (R-TX) introduced H.R.
 7995, the Gold Card Act of 2022.
 This legislation will exempt qualifying providers from preauthorization requirements under Medicare Advantage plans.
 HCMS met with Congressman Burgess on May 23, 2022 to discuss our experience with the health plans’ opposition to the Texas law and advise him on what difficulties he may experience at the federal level.
 Passage of this important federal legislation will be a significant step in alleviating the extreme burdens places on physicians in performing preauthorizations and the resulting adverse impact on patient care.